 Whether you’re spending $20 or $200 on your next pair of earbuds, you want to know that money is being put to good use.
 Well, rest assured all $40 you throw at the Anker SoundCore Liberty Neo goes into an all-around great product.
 Yes, it’s inexpensive, but it isn’t cheap.

-Editor’s note: this Anker SoundCore Liberty Neo review was updated on June 29, 2020, to mention the JLab GO Air as a viable alternative.
+Editor’s note: this Anker SoundCore Liberty Neo review was updated on July 31, 2020, to include a microphone quality poll and revise the sound quality score.

 Who should get the Anker SoundCore Liberty Neo?

 - Average consumers on a tight budget will appreciate Anker’s cheap true wireless earbuds, because they afford all the necessities for an unbeatable $40 price.

 - Athletes should consider these for their secure fit and IPX7 water-resistant rating.
 Not only can these earbuds withstand all the sweat you fling at them, but they can also be submerged for up to 30 minutes at a time.
 Unfortunately, you can’t swim with them since they lack onboard storage, but if your friends surprise-toss you into a pool, they’re safe.

 Are the Anker SoundCore Liberty Neo easy to use?

 Yes, these earbuds are very easy to use; you can control playback, adjust volume, access your virtual assistant, and answer or decline calls directly from the earbuds.
 Unlike the Anker SoundCore Life P2, which I had high hopes for, the buttons aren’t painful to operate.
 Since the housings protrude from the ear quite a bit, it’s easy to grab hold of the ‘bud while pressing the button to reduce pressure against the ear.